-Almost all my research is qualitative and involves interviews with offenders and investigating officers along with the Use of available data such as police files and the provide the police files and the provide the police files and the provided by the police files and the police files and the provided by the police files and the p
+Almost all my research is qualitative and involves interviews with offenders and investigating officers along with the use of available data such as police files and trial transcripts.
+My three books include:

 - Force and Fear: Robbery in Canada is based on interviews with 80 convicted bank robbers in penitentiaries across Canada.
 The study examines motivation and modus operandi and includes a dozen armoured vehicle robbers and a chapter on the police Hold-Up Squad. - Behind the Bars: Experiences in Crime is based on the same study but includes detailed stories of bank robbers in their own words organized into a variety of themes. - The Crime that Pays: Drug Trafficking and Organized in Canada is based on interviews with 70 higher level (wholesale) drug traffickers and includes a chapter on the RCMP drug squad.